National Drug And Alcohol Facts Week: Learn The Truth About Substance Use

 History of National Drug and Alcohol Facts Week

 The National Institute on Alcohol Abuse and Alcoholism (NIAAA) became an official partner six years later, in 2016, adding alcohol as a topic area for the event and prompting a name change to National Drug and Alcohol Facts Week.
-NIDA and the NIAAA are part of the federal government’s National Institutes of Health.
+The National Institute on Drug Abuse (NIDA) and the NIAAA are part of the federal government’s National Institutes of Health.
 All three organizations work closely with other federal, state, and local government entities, media outlets, nonprofits, community organizations, school systems, and other companies to spread the word about NDAFW and plan NDAFW events.

 If you are interested in participating, you can spread the word on social media, inform people about substance use, or stimulate educational events officially endorsed by NDAFW to reach a broader audience.
 If you are interested in the latter, your event planners can plan and register your event through the official site.